hminy572/bevy_mobile_example_in_kotlin/README.md

 # How to use

-1. run these commands below
+1. Run these commands below
 ```
 rustup target add aarch64-linux-android
 cargo install cargo-ndk
 ```

-2. generate jniLibs for gradle
+2. Generate jniLibs for gradle
 ```
 cargo ndk -t <target_name> -o <project_name>/app/src/main/jniLibs build
 ```

-3. open this project in Android Studio and press run button.
+3. Open this project in Android Studio and press run button.

 Now you can run your bevy app on your phone!